 Quaker Meeting House 1041 Morse St. San Jose CA.

 Our Name: “Littlewood” was the name of the first continuing Anglican bishop in California– William Elliot Littlewood.
 Consecrated in 1971 by the Free Protestant Episcopal Church (FPEC), Bp.
-Littlewood founded the Anglican Episcopal Church of North America (AECNA) in 1972 that ranged, by a handful of parishes, the Pacific Coast.
+Littlewood founded the Anglican Episcopal Church of North America (AECNA) in 1972 that ranged the Pacific Coast with a half-dozen parishes.
 The AECNA eventually dispersed, some joining UECNA, others the DSW, as well as APA.
 Littlewood Chapel began May 30th 2014 as part of the UEC's Missionary District in the West.
+We felt it important to memorialize William E. Littlewood by naming our free labors after him.

 "And they, continuing daily with one accord in the temple, and breaking bread from house to house, did eat their meat with gladness and singleness of heart," Acts 2:46